adamsochorec/slavic.media/frontend/content/blog/what-does-solar-maximum-mean-for-the-tourism-industry.md

 flag: fi
 ---

 We all know the [solar maximum](https://en.wikipedia.org/wiki/Solar_maximum) is here — it’s no secret.
+But what does that really mean for the tourism industry?
+:br
-But what does that really mean for the tourism industry?:brThe Northern Lights are always breathtaking, but this year’s solar maximum is taking things to a whole new level.
+The Northern Lights are always breathtaking, but this year’s solar maximum is taking things to a whole new level.
 For travellers, it’s a bucket-list opportunity.

 :br